peterivanov22/TinyDigit/README.md

 ## Extend to more complicated datasets

 I was able to get okay results training a VQ-VAE on CIFAR locally, but I was not able to get anything meaningful when generating images - even when training on a single class (specifically dogs).
-I’m guessing you need a much larger dataset and more computation power to get meaningful results.
+I’m guessing you need a much larger dataset and better compute to get meaningful results.

+## Implement the transformer from scratch
+Implement the decoder-only transformer from scratch a la https://github.com/karpathy/nanoGPT.
+Currently we are using `toch.nn.TransformerDecoder`.

 ## Implement VAR (scaled based autoregressive model)